- 1 Bedrooms

 - Apartment

 Discover your dream apartment in Daniels Island, Charleston.
-Entirely furnished, professionally designed, and refreshed with in-unit laundry.
+Totally furnished, professionally designed, and refreshed with in-unit laundry.
 Appreciate the community's pool, billiard room, and gym.
-Luxury living and coastal appeal await in this beautiful getaway.
+Luxury living and coastal appeal await in this classy getaway.

 About the Area